Explore health content from A to Z.

 Drink lots of water so that the dye passes quickly out of your body.

-Your doctor will discuss the test results with you during a follow-up appointment or over the phone.
+Your health care provider will discuss the test results with you during a follow-up appointment or over the phone.